 building for future generations of monks

 The primary duty of a monk is seeking God.
 Everything at a Cistercian abbey from its buildings to the various industries of self-support should be geared toward this end.
 An atmosphere of silence, solitude and serenity is conducive to the monastic life.
 Likewise, its buildings should also say something about the God we seek.
 The new abbey church at New Clairvaux will incorporate a completely restored 12th-century building that was originally part of a Cistercian abbey in Spain making it the oldest building in the state of California.
-The design for the new abbey church and its furnishings were submitted for permit approval by the county.
-Construction of the church is set now to be completed by the end of 2017.

 We welcome persons who wish to share their talents and time to support our contemplative monastic mission for God at New Clairvaux.